What is a Page View?

 A unique visitor is an individual user who has accessed your site.
 It is determined by the IP address of the computer or device that the user is browsing from, combined with a cookie on the browser they are using.
 No matter of how many visits a visitor makes, if he is on the same device and same browser, only one unique visitor is counted.
-For example, if you visit this link once today, you will be counted as one unique visitor.
+For example, if you visit this link once today, Google Analytics will count this as one unique visitor.
 If you come back to this site 20 more times today, you will still counted as one unique visitor.
 If you visit the site from another computer or device (or another browser), you will count as a new unique visitor.

 Page Views vs. Unique Visitors – which one matters most?

 Pageviews are important for publishers because each page view tallies with an ad impression for each ad on the page.
 If your ads are sold on a cost-per-thousand views (CPM) basis, this is an important number for you to grow.
 It's tempting to make sacrifices to the user experience in order to increase page views.
 For example, an image gallery that loads each new image seamlessly provides a better experience for the user but will cut down on page views.
 It's important to find a balance so you don't alienate your audience.

 The unique visitors metric gives you a sense of the size of your audience.
 The relative importance of this depends on the purpose of your site or publication.
 If you are a brand, you may want to maximize the number of people that come to your site, with little regard for how many pages they access, as long as they follow your chosen path through the site.
 If you are a niche publisher, you may not have a huge audience, but they may show loyalty and engagement by clicking deep into the site and generating page views.